kennethhoytwoodruff/BikeDeed/README.md

 ## About this example

-BikeDeed relies heavily on the incredible efforts of https://github.com/nastassiasachs/ERC721ExampleDeed, https://github.com/Michael-Free/bikechain-ethwaterloo and OpenZeppelin.
+BikeDeed is a first attempt at building an Ethereum Dapp.
+BikeDeed leans heavily on the incredible efforts of https://github.com/nastassiasachs/ERC721ExampleDeed, https://github.com/Michael-Free/bikechain-ethwaterloo and OpenZeppelin.
 Thank you!
+So far only the Chrome browser is supported.

 ## Prerequisites
 1. npm